tldr-pages/tldr/pages/common/git-subtree.md

 # git subtree

-> Tool to manage project dependencies as subprojects
+> Tool to manage project dependencies as subprojects.
 > More information: <https://manpages.debian.org/testing/git-man/git-subtree.1.en.html>.

 - Add a git repository as a subtree: